db-benchmarks/db-benchmarks/README.md

 ### Save to db to visualize

 You can now upload the results to db for further visualization.
-The visualization tool which is used on https://db-benchmarks.com/ is also opensource and can be found here https://github.com/db-benchmarks/ui .
+The visualization tool which is used on https://db-benchmarks.com/ is also Open Source and can be found here https://github.com/db-benchmarks/ui .

-Here's how you can save the resuls:
+Here's how you can save the results:

 ```bash
 username=login password=pass host=db.db-benchmarks.com port=443 save=./results ./test